Los Angeles Trailer Company

 Click Here For All Brochures, Advertisements, And Articles.

 The Los Angeles Trailer Company was founded in late 1914 by John Neil Patterson and Guy A. Norton.
 The two men relocated from Detroit, MI, Patterson in charge of sales and Norton, an engineer, in charge of production.
 It is generally accepted that the Los Angeles Trailer Company was the first dedicated trailer company west of the Mississippi and is a pioneer in the field.
 They manufactured the first trailers built of new material throughout including the frame and axle.
-J. Neil Patterson was already well known for his accomplishments that included an accomplished athlete and Olympic champion and the first to cover the entire route of the Lincoln Highway in 1913 from coast to coasts.
+J. Neil Patterson was already well known for his accomplishments that included an accomplished athlete and Olympic champion and the first to cover the entire route of the Lincoln Highway in 1913 from coast to coast.
 Later he served as a Captain in the Air Service, enlisting on September 20, 1917.
 He first served as district manager of production with headquarters in San Francisco with a rank of first lieutenant, supervising Aviation and Signal Corps production work.
 Later he was promoted to Captain and transferred to Detroit where he was put in charge of battle and bombing plane production where he served until the end of the war.

-The story continues that sometime during late 1915 two brothers, E.W.
-Bennett and H. C. Bennett, operating a lumberyard in Phoenix, AZ saw a customer drive into their yard with a small Ford pulling a two wheel trailer.
+The story continues that sometime during late 1915 two brothers, Ernest W. Bennett and Harold (Hal) C. Bennett, operating a family owned lumberyard in Phoenix, AZ saw a customer drive into their yard with a small Ford pulling a two wheel trailer.
 The man purchased several bags of cement and loaded them on the small trailer.
 At this time delivery of material to a job site was still frequently done by team of horses and wagon, a very time-consuming process.
 The brothers examined the trailer, finding it bore the name plate "Los Angeles Trailer Company".
 Realizing the possible savings with such a trailer E. W. Bennett went to Los Angeles to purchase one.
 Instead he ended up buying a half interest in the trailer factory.
-The following year, 1916, the brothers sold their lumber business and moved to Los Angeles to join Patterson and Norton.
+In late Spring of 1916 the brothers left their family lumber business and moved to Los Angeles to join Patterson and Norton.
+Their father, Walter, continued to run the family owned lumberyard where the Bennett brothers still owned shares.

-Other than the Brentnall Camping Trailer it is unclear if Utility Trailer Mfg. continued manufacturing camping trailers after 1917 or not.
+Other than the Brintnall Camping Trailer it is unclear if Utility Trailer Mfg. continued manufacturing camping trailers after 1917 or not.
 Again, I suspect not.
 No advertising literature has been found and no mention of such.
 Utility Trailer Mfg. focused on heavy duty hauling trailers and refrigerator trailers, something they do quite well.

 Copyright © 2009 PopupCamperHistory